ooduola/MyLearnings/week_notes/Week2.md

 After some reflection (writing this has helped massively), I can honestly say I’ve learned a lot this week and I am a more knowledgable Software Engineer than 7 days ago and for that reason, I will rest well and prepare myself for another week of growing :)

 ### Material to re-cover
- - OO principles and tie them to high level concerns (Encaptulation, abstraction, Forwarding, Polymorphism)
+ - OO principles and tie them to high level concerns (abstraction, Forwarding, Polymorphism)
  - Mockings/Doubles

 ---